Daily Archives: March 18, 2009

 Okay, now this is finally different from Bush

-WSJ: Obama to release Guantanamo terrorists suspects into the U.S. WASHINGTON — Attorney General Eric Holder said some detainees being held at Guantanamo Bay, Cuba, may end up being released in the U.S. as the Obama administration works with foreign … Continue reading
+WASHINGTON — Attorney General Eric Holder said some detainees being held at Guantanamo Bay, Cuba, may end up being released in the U.S. as the Obama administration works with foreign allies to resettle some of the prisoners.

 1 Comment